 Others rumor about another unused root that means allegiance, or relations with the verb קהה (qaha), be blunt or dull, as used in Jeremiah 31:29 or Ecclesiastes 10:10.

 Jones' Dictionary of Old Testament Proper Names points towards the Shiloh prophecy of Genesis 49:10, one of two places in the Bible where the word קהת occurs not in the meaning of the name Kohath (the other being Proverbs 30:17).
 Jones generously translates this word here with gathering ("and to him shall the gathering of the people be"), but others are not so sure.
 The meaning of this word is somewhat disputed, reveals HAW Theological Wordbook of the Old Testament.
 Most popular translations derive it from the noun יקהה (yiqha), meaning obedience, from the assumed root יקה (yqh):

-The Septuagint, however, and with it some modern translations, connect this word to קוה (qawa), to wait for, hope, expect, and translate this word with expectation:
+The Septuagint, however, and with it some modern translations, connect this word to קוה (qawa), to gather, hope, expect, and translate this word with expectation:

 The contexts of both occurrences of the illusive word קהת and thus the name Kohath, seem to favor the meaning of Obedience, which would also makes the most sense as meaning of the name of this famous Levite.

 For a meaning of the name Kohath, NOBSE Study Bible Name List appears to join Jones' Dictionary of Old Testament Proper Names, or goes with קוה (qawa II) and reads Assembly.
 Jones' Dictionary of Old Testament Proper Names reads Congregation.
 BDB Theological Dictionary does not interpret our name and lists it alphabetically, and not under some specific root.